Practical advice on how you can be healthier and still eat real food.

 Alcohol: why you need to treat it like food

 This doesn’t mean drink alcohol instead of eating.
 What it means is alcohol is energy-dense.
 It’s packed full of kilojoules.
 In fact, alcohol has more kilojoules per gram than protein or carbohydrate.
 It’s almost as fattening as fat!
-Two bottles of beer or three small glasses of wine gives you about 1000kJ plus.
-If you share a bottle of wine evenly between two, you each gulp down as many kilojoules as eating a meat pie.
+Two 500ml bottles of beer or half a bottle of wine gives you over 1000kJ.
 On top of that, alcohol makes you want to eat, and it’s not salad or fruit you’ll be craving, it’s fat and salt – cheese and crackers, nuts and chips.
 Mix fat with alcohol too often and that beer gut will soon appear.

 Too much alcohol damages your brain and liver as well as increasing the risk of heart disease, high blood pressure and some cancers.

-A healthy alcohol intake is no more than three drinks a day (it’s only two for women).
+Low risk alcohol intake is no more than three drinks a day (it’s only two for women) and no more than 15 standard drinks a week (just 10 for women).
+Everyone is advised to aim for at least 2 alcohol free days every week.
 And you can’t save up your weekly quota for a weekend binge!

-- 1 bottle of wine contains 7.5 standard drinks
+- 1 bottle of wine contains 8 standard drinks (depending on the % alcohol)

 How to get into healthy habits (without your mates noticing)